Review

 In 'The Daleks', the split-up doesn't work well.
 The script makes little use of the plot device's potential, showing us only Ian, Barbara and their Thal companions making their way to the city.
 Also, by giving us the impression that the Doctor, Susan and company reached the city without incident, the script rather undermines the ordeal that Ian, Barbara et al went through to get there - with two of their companions getting killed en route - by making it seem entirely unnecessary.

 The missing object.
-We get two of those: the serum against radiation sickness that one of the Thals leaves near the Tardis, and that Susan has to go and collect, and the fluid link that is taken from Ian by the Daleks, and that needs to be retrieved before the Tardis can leave Skaro.
-Nation would use this same plot device in 'Genesis of the Daleks' where we have the time ring, that the Doctor and his companions need to retrieve in order to be able to leave Skaro (sound familiar?) and the tape recording of the Doctor telling all about the Daleks' weak spots.
+We get two of those: the serum against radiation sickness that Susan has to go and collect, and the fluid link that needs to be retrieved before the Tardis can leave Skaro.
+Nation would use this same plot device in 'Genesis of the Daleks' where we have the time ring, that the Doctor and his companions need to retrieve in order to be able to leave Skaro, and the tape recording of the Doctor telling all about the Daleks' weak spots.

 I'm not really fond of this plot device, since it tends to come across as, well, a plot device.